 Ideally, the council's leadership rotates between its members, with a different leader appointed at each meeting to ensure each member takes ownership of the council.
-The council's role is three-fold: managing the family's relationship to the business, making sure the to exclude people with conflicts, or those claiming directorship purely through inheritance.
-A director should be nominated and elected on the basis of his or her contribution to the board, and ratified by the family shareholders at an annual family council meeting.
+The council's role is three-fold: managing the family's relationship to the business, making sure the family is represented on the board by electing a council representative as director, and developing a family constitution to underpin the family's interests and workings.